MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 At the core of the methodology, lies a critical design path comprised of foundational design principles and fundamental design areas with heavily interrelated and dependent design decisions.

-Apply the [design principles](mission-critical-design-principles.md) of the quality pillars of the Azure Well-Architected Framework&mdash;[Reliability](/azure/architecture/framework/#reliability), [Peformance Efficiency](/azure/architecture/framework/scalability/), [Operational Excellence](/azure/architecture/framework/devops/), [Security](/azure/architecture/framework/security/).
+Apply the [design principles](mission-critical-design-principles.md) of the quality pillars of the Azure Well-Architected Framework&mdash;[Reliability](/azure/architecture/framework/#reliability), [Performance Efficiency](/azure/architecture/framework/scalability/), [Operational Excellence](/azure/architecture/framework/devops/), [Security](/azure/architecture/framework/security/).
 In addition strive for a cloud native design.

 The impact of decisions made within each [design area](mission-critical-design-areas.md) will reverberate across other design areas and design decisions.
 Review the provided considerations and recommendations to better understand the consequences of the encompassed decisions, which may later produce trade-offs or unforeseen consequences within related areas.
 For example, to define a target architecture it is critical to determine how best to monitor application health across key components.
 In this instance, the reader should review the health modeling design area, using the outlined recommendations to help drive decisions.